Beyond the smile: how emoji use has evolved in the workplace

 - circles (⚪️, 🔵 and 🔴) indicate the urgency of a request

 Emoji can serve as metadata, too.
-When the pandemic first hit, we tracked and saw a huge spike in ❤️ and similar emoji as Slack employees showed support, love and solidarity – sentiments that are hard to put into appropriate words at work – through difficult times.
+When the pandemic first hit, we tracked and saw a huge spike in ❤️ and similar emoji as Slack employees showed support, love and solidarity—sentiments hard to put into appropriate words at work—through difficult times.

 Emoji are so ubiquitous and used in so many different ways now, it’s no wonder they have their own day.
-In fact, our favourite question for new hires at Slack is: What’s your favourite emoji?
+In fact, our favorite question for new hires at Slack is What’s your favorite emoji?
 We’d love to know yours!
-Tweet us at @SlackHQ with your answer.
+Tweet us at @slackhq with your answer.

-This random double-opt-in survey of 9,400 hybrid office workers distributed equally across the US, the UK, Canada, France, Japan, China, Singapore, India, Germany, South Korea and Australia was commissioned by Duolingo and Slack between the 15th and 27th of June 2022.
+This random double-opt-in survey of 9,400 hybrid office workers distributed equally across the U.S., the U.K., Canada, France, Japan, China, Singapore, India, Germany, South Korea and Australia was commissioned by Duolingo and Slack between June 15 and 27, 2022.

 It was conducted by market research company OnePoll, whose team members are members of the Market Research Society and have corporate membership to the American Association for Public Opinion Research and the European Society for Opinion and Marketing Research.